thabang21/mern-stack-contacts/readme.md

 o Name, email and password
 • Search - user shall be able to create,update and delete data.
 Edit – clicking on update button will allow to update user contacts
-• User will be able to mark favourte contacts

 Lists of functional and non-functional requirements for the website application Functional requirements